-There’s a comfortable narrative around ecommerce AI search right now in that AI systems tend to surface large, well-known ecommerce brands; marketplaces lead many commercial answers; and the playbook is to optimize product pages, category pages, product feeds, and structured data to improve a site’s machine readability.
+Thereโs a comfortable narrative around ecommerce AI search right now: AI systems tend to surface large, well-known ecommerce brands; marketplaces lead many commercial answers; and the playbook is to optimize product pages, category pages, product feeds, and structured data to improve a siteโs machine readability.

-That is partly true: Product detail pages (PDPs), product listing pages (PLPs), feeds, and structured data matter.
-But after reviewing AI citation sources and cited pages across five US ecommerce subverticals -general marketplaces, beauty and skincare, fashion and apparel, consumer electronics, and sports and outdoors- using Semrush Enterprise AIO data, a more nuanced pattern emerges.
+That is partly true.
+Product detail pages (PDPs), product listing pages (PLPs), feeds, and structured data matter.
+But after reviewing AI citation sources, cited pages, and Gen AI traffic pages across five US ecommerce subverticals -general marketplaces, beauty and skincare, fashion and apparel, consumer electronics, and sports and outdoors- using Semrush Enterprise AIO data and Similarweb AI Traffic, a more nuanced pattern emerges.

-AI platforms don’t appear to cite only the page where the transaction happens.
-They often cite the page, source, or third-party environment that helps resolve the buyer’s uncertainty before, around, or after the purchase.
+AI platforms donโt appear to cite only the page where the transaction happens.
+They often cite the page, source, or third-party environment that helps resolve the buyerโs uncertainty before, around, or after the purchase.
+At the same time, the pages users actually visit from AI platforms are not always the same pages AI systems cite as evidence.

-That distinction is important: Ecommerce AI search optimization cannot be reduced to making PDPs more LLM-friendly.
-Product and category pages are part of the equation, but they sit within a much broader evidence layer that includes guides, support content, policies, size and fit resources, reviews, communities, marketplaces, videos, expert media, and other third-party sources.
+That distinction matters.
+Ecommerce AI search optimization cannot be reduced to making PDPs more LLM-friendly, but it also cannot be measured only by which pages get cited.
+Product and category pages are part of the equation, but they sit within a broader evidence and click layer that includes guides, support content, policies, size and fit resources, reviews, communities, marketplaces, videos, expert media, and other third-party sources.

-So the practical question isn’t only: “Which page should rank?”
-It’s also: “Which sources would an AI system need to cite to confidently answer this buyer’s decision question?”
+โWhich page should rank?โ or even โWhich sources would an AI system need to cite to confidently answer this buyerโs decision question?โ

-What this ecommerce AI search citation analysis shows
+What this ecommerce AI search citation and traffic analysis shows

-For this analysis, I reviewed AI citation-source and cited-page data for 25 leading ecommerce sites across five US subverticals: general marketplaces, beauty and skincare, fashion and apparel, consumer electronics, and sports and outdoors, using Semrush Enterprise AIO data.
+For this analysis, I reviewed AI citation source, cited page data and Gen AI traffic for 25 leading ecommerce sites across five US subverticals: general marketplaces, beauty and skincare, fashion and apparel, consumer electronics, and sports and outdoors, using Semrush Enterprise AIO and Similarweb.

 I grouped cited sources and pages into directional categories based on domains, URLs, page intent, and available weighted fields.
 The goal was to identify recurring patterns across the dataset, not to claim complete market-wide citation share, prove causality, or reverse-engineer an AI ranking system.

-The data shows which source types recur, which page types are cited, and how the citation mix changes by category.
-This makes it useful for understanding the broader evidence layer AI systems use when answering ecommerce prompts.
+Together, the citation and traffic data show which source types recur, which page types are cited, which owned pages receive Gen AI traffic, and how the citation and click mix changes by category.
+This makes the combined dataset useful for understanding the broader evidence to click layer AI systems and users create around ecommerce prompts.

-Let’s go through the key patterns and actionable insights this analysis surfaces for ecommerce AI search optimization.
+Letโs go through the key patterns and actionable insights this analysis shows for ecommerce AI search optimization.

 Pattern 1: AI ecommerce citations are broader than product and category pages